Supplement Clarity

 Some evidence suggests nigella sativa may help hepatitis C. For example, researchers in Egypt gave 30 people with Hep C black seed oil for 3 months.
 They noted a decrease in hepatitis C viral load and improvement in oxidative stress (less free radical damage).
 The amount they used was 450 mg three times a day (1350 mg/day total).

 In another investigation, a black seed oil preparation called Alpha Zam was shown to inhibit hepatitis C replication.
-Alpha Zam might not work against hepatitis B virus.
+Alpha Zam might not work against the hepatitis B virus.
 See the HIV study update below for more on Alpha Zam.

 9. Is This The Only Study on HIV And Black Seed Oil?